evoluteur/evolutility-ui-react/README.md

 ```

-In a web browser, go to the url [http://localhost:3000/ the REST endpoints, you also need to install and run [Evolutility-Server-Node](https://github.com/evoluteur/evolutility-server-node) which provides the matching REST endpoints based on the same metadata.
+In a web browser, go to the url [http://localhost:3000/](http://localhost:3000/).

+For the REST endpoints, you also need to install and run [Evolutility-Server-Node](https://github.com/evoluteur/evolutility-server-node) which provides the matching REST endpoints based on the same metadata.

 <a name="Configuration"></a>